Eyevinn/mp4ff/README.md

 |EncodeFile/1.m4s-16       |  15.0 |  15.0 |       3.0 |
 |EncodeFile/prog_8s.mp4-16 |   101 |    86 |         1 |

+## More about mp4 boxes

+The `mp4ff.mp4` contains a lot of box implementations.

-## Box structure and interface
+### Box structure and interface

 Most boxes have their own file named after the box, but in some cases, there may be multiple boxes that have the same content, and the code file then has a generic name like `mp4/visualsampleentry.go`.

+There is an interface for boxes: `Box` specificied in `mp4.box.go`,

-The Box interface is specified in `mp4/box.go`.
-It does not contain decode (parsing) methods which have distinct names for each box type and are dispatched,
+The interfaces define common Box methods including encode (writing), but not the decode (parsing) methods which have distinct names for each box type and are dispatched from the parsed box name.

-The mapping for decoding dispatch is given in the table `mp4.decoders` for the `io.Reader` methods and in `mp4.decodersSR` for the `mp4ff.bits.SliceReader` methods.
+That dispatch based on box name is defined by the tables `mp4.decodersSR` and `mp4.decoders` for the functions `mp4.DecodeBoxSR()` and `mp4.DecodeBox()`, respectively.
+The `SR` variant should normally be used for better performance.
+If a box name is unkonwn, it will result in an `UnknownBox` being created.

-## How to implement a new box
+### How to implement a new box

 To implement a new box `fooo`, the following is needed.